ARMmbed/mbed-client/README.md

 **Note**: This API supports only non-secure mode operations.
 Security features will be added in upcoming releases.

-When registering your endpoint, you will also need to register all your resources that you would like to monitor or follow via the mbed Deivce Server.
+When registering your endpoint, you will also need to register all your resources that you would like to monitor or follow via the mbed Device Server.

 To do this, create the resource objects and pass them to the register API for registration purposes.